 - Prior year deficits and other required adjustments

-- Facility costs including: operations and maintenance, warehouse, debt service, leases, utilities, library, and building depreciation.
+- Facility costs including: operations and maintenance, debt service, leases, utilities, library services, and building depreciation.

-Salaries and wages - Include those of faculty and staff who: provide the services; produce the goods or services; manage the sales activity; and provide other administration and support activities.
+Include salaries of faculty and staff who provide the services, produce the goods or services, manage the sales activity, and provide other administration and support activities.

 Depreciation associated with capital equipment may be included in the rate development.
-Depreciation expense will be calculated in the Asset Management module.
+Depreciation expense is calculated in the Asset Management module of EFS.
 Separate capital equipment and buildings & improvements chartfield strings should be established to account for capital related transactions, see Administrative Procedure: Capital Equipment Acquisition: Internal Sales Organizations.

-In its simplest form, a sales rate is cost-based.
-This rate is calculated by dividing the total annual cost for providing the good or service (net of any subsidy) by the total expected level of activity for the budget year.
-Total annual operating cost for providing the good or service equals all costs directly and indirectly associated with the sales operation, minus any subsidy.
+Calculate the rate by dividing the total annual cost for providing the good or service by the total expected level of activity for the budget year.
+Total annual operating cost for providing the good or service equals all direct and indirect costs associated with the sales operation.
 Total level of activity is the total estimated volume of work to be performed in the sales operation expressed as labor or machine hours, CPU time, or units of products or services provided.